vikasme18/tindog/README.md

 This is a clone project of "Tindog".
-It is made of HTML/CSS Fake TinDog Link : https://vikasme18.github.io/tindog/
+It is made of HTML/CSS and BootStrap

+Fake TinDog Link : https://vikasme18.github.io/tindog/